m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <br>

-> I took these equations and some more from [this amaizing article](https://lilianweng.github.io/posts/2018-02-19-rl-overview/) by Lilian Weng.
+> I took these equations and some more from [this amazing article](https://lilianweng.github.io/posts/2018-02-19-rl-overview/) by Lilian Weng.

 <br>